jcrocholl/kossel/BOM.md

 Each half has an extension that sticks out; orient that so that the sticky-outy-bit is on the top of the roller, and facing inwards into the triangle; this is where you'll attach the effector later.

-One of the halves has a hole facing inwards; put an M3x12mm screw into it, leaving it out so you can wrap filament around it before tightening it down.
+One of the halves has a hole facing inwards; put an M3x12mm screw into it, leaving it out so you can wrap spectra line around it before tightening it down.

 TODO(gblock): Last, there's a place at the top to include an M4 nut and a screw; this allows you to make height adjustments to adjust the vertical height at which you trip the endstop.

-## THREADING A FILAMENT DRIVE
+## THREADING A spectra line DRIVE

-For each filament drive, you're going to perform the following steps:
+For each spectra line drive, you're going to perform the following steps:

-### STEP 1: Attach filament to spool
+### STEP 1: Wind spectra line on spool
- - 1 x 65 lb spectra line ('filament')
+ - 1 x 65 lb spectra line
  - 1 x spool.stl
+ - 1 x clamp-rotated.stl (you'll only ever need one)

-This involves cutting a length of spectra at *3.2x* your height.
-Excess will get wrapped around the spool, or be taken up by your tensioner.
+This involves cutting a length of spectra at 5x your height, to leave some slop.
+Don't worry - you'll trim the excess later.

-Thread one end of the spectra line through the spool at the 'open' end, and tie your best knot.
+Ensure you've reviewed your spool print as per the earlier instructions.
+Begin by reviewing your spool print; make sure you've got angled holes that go from the wall of the spool up to the spool's surface, as well as a horizontal tunnel about 1.5mm in diameter straight through the spool.

+You're going to begin by threading the horizontal 1.5mm tunnel that runs just under the spool's surface.
+Thread the tunnel, placing the spool into the center of your length of spectra line.

+For each end of the spool, find the angled hole that points from the outer face up through to the base of the surface of the spool.
+Insert each loose end through its nearest hole up to the spool's surface.

+Now we can wind.  *Direction matters*.
+On the 'open' end that connects to the motor, wind half a vertical length clockwise, adding two turns.
+On the other end, wind half a vertical length anti-clockwise, adding two turns.

+If you fail to use opposing turns, the whole spool will unravel when the clamp is removed in a later step.
+Now put the clamp over the spool; if you're careful, this will prevent it from unraveling while you do the rest.

 ### STEP 2:  Mount spool to motor
- - 1 x filament-wired spool from previous step
+ - 1 x spectra line-wired spool from previous step
  - 3 x M4x8mm screws

 M4 screws will screw directly into the holes set in the spool; tighten them down directly onto the rotor shaft.
 If you have a rotor shaft with a flat section, ensure that one of the screws is perpendicular to that flat section.

 Keep in mind the following when doing so:
  - Don't over-tighten, or you'll strip the spool.
- - Ensure that the spool moves freely once screwed in; on mine, the screw heads grind if they're too close.
+ - Ensure that the spool moves freely once screwed in; on mine, the screw heads can grind if they're too close.

-### STEP 3:  Thread the tensioner.
-The tensioner,  bearing should be screwed into your post at a reasonable height.

-The thread from the drive end of the spool comes this will go straight to the outer side of the upper bearing; thread back down through the inside of the bearing.
-It can take a few tries, but the line is stiff enough that you shouldn't have too much trouble.

-### STEP 4:  Attach the other end of the filament to the spool.
-Now go ahead and put the filament end through the spool, loose thread pointing away from the motor shaft.
-Knot it, and take up the slack.

-Wrap the slack on the drum counterclockwise until you've taken up most of the slack and the motor is in about the right position.
-Take up as much of the slack as you reasonably can, positioning the motor for attachment.

-### STEP 5: Attach motors
+### STEP 3: Attach motors
  - 1 x spooled motor from previous step
  - 4 x M3x12mm screw

 Attaching the motor is straightforward; you'll find that the holes in the corners line up with the screw holes that mount the motor, for easy access.
 Use a long driver and you'll reach them with no difficulty.

-You may have to remove and do this again, if you accidentally unwind; consider only screwing in one of the four screws, if it's stable.

-### STEP 7:  Take up slack
-At this point, we're going to take up most of the slack on the line.
-Ensure the thread is over the bearing in your tensioner, and tighten the bolt coming down through the top until the slack has been taken up.

-Don't overtighten, here - we're only looking to pick up loose thread, and we'll be loosening this again shortly.

-### STEP 8:  Adjust the spool
-We don't want either end of the movement of the spool to be at the "knot" of the thread.

-Pulling on either string should turn the spool; adjust it until there are three turns of thread on the side of the spool nearest the motor.

-### STEP 9: Connect the rollers
+### STEP 3:  Thread the bearing
 - 1 x M3x12mm screw
 - 1 x M3 washer

-*NB: Over-loosening here will result in the drum losing a loop, and you'll have to unwind and start over.
-This happens to me every single time, so be prepared for a bit of frustration.*
+The thread from the motor's side of the spool will go straight up to the outer side of the upper bearing.
+Thread back down through the inside of the bearing down toward the roller.

+It can take a few tries, but the line is stiff enough that you shouldn't have too much trouble.

+### STEP 4: Tie both ends of the line to the roller.
+- 1 x M3x12mm screw
+- 1 x M3 washer

-The roller has a screw hole on its inner face; that screw hole is where you will attach the roller to the filament.
+The roller has a screw hole on its inner face; that screw hole is where you will attach the roller to the spectra line.

-Loosen the tensioner gradually until you can wrap a single turn of thread around an M3 screw near the roller.
-Add a washer behind the turn, and screw it into the roller loosely, ensuring that the string facing the drum remains taut.

-Take up the slack again on the tensioner.
+You're going to attach it in the middle of the beam's vertical height, equidistant from either side.
+In my case, I tied both lines to the screw and then screwed the tied line into the roller; you may choose to insert the screw partway into the roller, tie, and screw down the rest of the way.

+Either way, make sure that you've created a good knot, at a height equidistant down the beam, on the screw.
+Doing the top one first will hold any weight in position while you do the lower; or you can use an additional piece of line to hold the roller at height.

+Once you've fastened the lines to the bolt, screw the bolt all the way into the roller, on top of the looped lines.

+Trim the excess line.

+### STEP 5:  Verify movement
+Ensure the thread is over the bearing in your tensioner.
+Rightening the tensioner's bolt until most of the slack has been taken off of the line.

+Now remove the clip.

+Don't over-tighten, here - we're only looking to verify movement.

-### STEP 10: Verify motor attachment
+### STEP 6:  Verify motion
-If in an earlier stage you didn't use all of the bolts on the motor, take a moment to do so now.
+You should now be able to move the roller through its entire axis of movement; ensure that as you move it up, one section of the drum unrolls while the other rolls.
+If your roller stops short, you've not put enough turns on your spool in step 1.
+Start over.

-### STEP 11:  Tension the line
+### STEP 7:  Tension the line
 At this point, you should be able to begin applying tension to the line; do the following repeatedly, until you're comfortable:

 1. Apply a small amount of tension.
 2. Move the roller through some of its motion; halt if you see the line lose tension.
 3. Go back to step 1.

-### STEP 12:  Verify motion
-You should now be able to move the roller through its entire axis of movement; ensure that as you move it up, one section of the drum unrolls while the other rolls.
-If your roller stops short, you've not left enough length on the roller at the end of step 4.
-Go back.

 ## BUILD YOUR EFFECTOR